jbottum/t5pat/langchain_markdown.md

 # 30 minutes to running LLMs on LangChain in a local environment

 Within (30) minutes of reading this post, you should be able to complete model serving requests from two popular python-based large language models (LLM) using LangChain on your local computer without requiring the connection or costs to an external 3rd party API server, such as HuggingFaceHub or OpenAI.
+Note - if you only have a few minutes and just want to run the models (and you have python and pip installed), you can proceed to [Step 1](#step-1---installing-dependencies-for-the-models-step1)

 ## Why run local